remiclarisse/chor-rivest-cryptosystem/sage/DLP/README.md

 # Some Algorithms to Solve DLP

+Because Chor-Rivest cryptosystem uses discrete logarithms in finite fields, we have encountered several algorithms solving the discrete logarithm problem (a.k.a.
+DLP).

-## Pohlig-Hellman
+## Pohlig-Hellman's Algorithm

-The file `pohlig-hellman.sage` contains an implementation of *Pohlig-Hellman Algorithm* : Given a field Z/pZ and **knowing the factorisation of p-1** (strong assumption), solve the DLP for each maximal sub-r-group of (Z/pZ)\*, where r is a divisor of p-1, and reconstruct the original logarithm.
+The file `pohlig-hellman.sage` contains an implementation of *Pohlig-Hellman's Algorithm* : Given a field Z/pZ and **knowing the factorisation of p-1** (strong assumption), solve the DLP for each maximal sub-r-group of (Z/pZ)\*, where r is a divisor of p-1, and reconstruct the original logarithm.

-Here, it uses an exhaustive seach in the cyclic sub-r-groups.
+Here, the implementation uses an exhaustive seach in the cyclic sub-r-groups (which can be improved with baby-step giant-step algorithm).

 ### Example